 - PI attorneys spending hours on demands and medical record review

-- Plaintiff firms aiming to lift settlement values and shorten timelines
+- Plaintiff lawyers aiming to lift settlement values and shorten timelines

 Pricing